Fortress of Louisbourg National Historic Site of Canada

 Working animals are welcome within the fortified town and may be transported on our buses.
 All animals must be leashed and managed by their owners for the safety and comfort of all visitors while on Parks Canada property.
 This includes while you are on our walking trails and at our beaches.
 If travelling with a pet, please call in advance to discuss your pet care options.
 Leaving pets in a parked vehicle during your visit is strongly discouraged as it can be harmful to the animal.

 Our boutiques are operated by the Fortress Louisbourg Association.
 During our peak season we have two boutiques to serve you: one of these is located at the Parks Canada Visitor Centre and carries a full range of souvenirs, while the other, located within the fortified town, carries items such as books, other printed materials and unique reproduction items.
 See the Fortress Louisbourg Association Web site for further information or to shop on-line.

 Two accessible washrooms are available at the Parks Canada Visitor Centre during the peak season.
 Within the Fortress of Louisbourg, accessible washrooms are located near the public well on Rue Toulouse and in the Grandchamp House.

 Other washrooms within the fortified town are located in the King's Bastion Barracks, at the McLennan Centre, on the second floor of the Ordonnateur's Residence, and on the second floor of Hôtel de la Marine.
 Baby change stations are located at the Parks Canada Visitor Centre, on Rue Toulouse, and in the King's Bastion Barracks washrooms.
 During the shoulder season, washrooms at King's Bastion Barracks, Rue Toulouse, and the McLennan Centre are available for use.
-During the off-season, there are no accessible washroom facilities available.
+During the low season, there are no accessible washroom facilities available.
 The only washroom available for use is located at the McLennan Centre.